 The road back was through Ngorongoro again for which we had to pay a transfer fee this time.
 The travel time was about 6 hours altogether.
 We were back at the hotel just before dinner.
 The last night was not included in the tour cost in my case, but we booked the same hotel on Booking.com.

 The next day we had a flight to Zanzibar, so someone picked us up at 7:00 AM (included in the tour price) and took us to the airport.
-Our flight was at 10:00 AM from JRO, about 1-1.5 hours driving depending on the traffic.
+Our flight was at 10:00 AM from JRO, about a 1-1.5 hour driving depending on the traffic.
 Note that there are many policemen on the road so the driving is not very fast because they stop you very often (I think we were stopped 5 times!).

 I remember he was ready to wake up earlier if needed and he knew so many people in the parks.